tradinghours/tradinghours-python/README.md

-     'min_start': None, # earliest possible start when random start/stop times apply 'max_start': None, # latest possible start when random start/stop times apply 'min_end': None, # earliest possible end when random start/stop times apply 'max_end': None, # latest possible start when random start/stop times apply 'in_force_start_date': None, # date that this schedule starts being in effect 'in_force_end_date': None, # date that this schedule stops being in effect 'season_start': None, # the start of the season, if this is seasonal 'season_end': None, # the end of the season 'end_with_offset': '08:30:00 +2', # string representation of the end time with offset_days concatinated 'has_season': False} # Indicator whether this schedule only applies to a specific season
+     'min_start': None, # earliest possible start when random start/stop times apply 'max_start': None, # latest possible start when random start/stop times apply 'min_end': None, # earliest possible end when random start/stop times apply 'max_end': None, # latest possible end when random start/stop times apply 'in_force_start_date': None, # date that this schedule starts being in effect 'in_force_end_date': None, # date that this schedule stops being in effect 'season_start': None, # the start of the season, if this is seasonal 'season_end': None, # the end of the season 'end_with_offset': '08:30:00 +2', # string representation of the end time with offset_days concatenated 'has_season': False} # Indicator whether this schedule only applies to a specific season
 ```
 As mentioned previously, it can be very error-prone to interpret these schedules yourself, so we recommend sticking to the `generate_phases` method as much as possible.